--> Skip to main content

 Vijayanagara Visions – Religious Experience and Cultural Creativity in a South Indian Empire

 The book Vijayanagara Visions – Religious Experience and Cultural Creativity in a South Indian Empire is written by William J. Jackson Professor, Department of Religious Studies at Indiana University-Purdue University at Indianapolis .
 The book focuses on the religious imagination and the visual images of the great South Indian Bhakti saints such as Vidyaranya, Purandaradasa, Jayatirtha, Vedanta Deshika, Potana, Vemana, Kanakadasa, Annamacharya, Appaya Dikshita and Badhrachalam Ramadas.
 About the book from Oxford University Press William J. Jackson discusses two specific themes – patterns shared in the culture of bhakti, and visionary experiences of saints.
 There are vivid phrases, ideas, images, and melodies that echo in the lyrics of the singer-saints across the different regions and centuries.
 Jackson investigates these patterns and the persistent continuities in the bhakti tradition.
-The work is scholarly in nature and Vanamala Parthasarathy reviews the book in The
+The work is scholarly in nature and Vanamala Parthasarathy reviews the book in The H

-The leaning Hindu Temple at Huma in Sambalpur, Orissa, breaks all the written rules in Shilpasashtra, the traditional book for Hindu temple architecture.
+The leaning Hindu Temple at Huma in Sambalpur, Odisha, breaks all the written rules in Shilpa Shastra, the traditional book for Hindu temple architecture.
 The leaning temple is dedicated to Lord Shiva, who is known here as Lord Bimaleswar.
 Interestingly, the other smaller temples in the complex too are tilted in various angles.
 In fact, all most all the structures in the Huma temple complex including the boundary walls are tilted.
 The wonders don’t end with leaning structures; there are fishes on the river near the temple which gobble food from the hands of the devotees.
-The 17 th century Lord Shiva temple Huma is located on the banks of the River Mahandi.
+The 17 th century Lord Shiva temple Huma is located on the banks of the River Mahanadi.
 The main temple leans at an angle of 47 degrees to the west and the other small temples and gateway tilts at various other angles to various directions.
 Strangely, the pinnacle of the structures does not lean.
 People believe that the structures were designed by Vishwakarma – the divine architect of the Hindu world.
-T

 Sudharma – the Only Sanskrit Daily in India